 3. Determine which bills are a “must-pay” and which you can skip for a month or two.

 Allocating your bills in a hierarchy is a good exercise to determine how to best allocate the limited funds you do have when facing a crash crunch.

 You need heat and electricity.
-Your cellphone company will not turn off your phone until you haven’t paid for 3+ months.
+But your cellphone company will not turn off your phone until you haven’t paid for 3+ months.
 What’s more, your cellphone company likely won’t even report an unpaid bill to the credit reporting agency until you are 90 days overdue.
 This means you can skip paying your phone bill for up to 3 months with no consequence to your credit score.

 4. If you have more than one credit card, circle payments by using one to pay the minimum balance of the other

 You can float the debt you accrue during the pandemic by simply circling credit card payments.
 Use a credit card to make the minimum payment on another credit card or do a balance transfer, and repeat.